 Properties with modern condensing boilers and good cavity wall and loft insulation may still reach band C under current and HEM metrics, but many will be marginal.

-EPCGuide's analysis of 29.2 million EPC records shows 55.3 percent of all homes in England and Wales currently fall below band C. The private rented sector skews worse than the national average.
+EPCGuide's analysis of 27.6 million EPC certificates covering 19.7 million homes shows 49.6 percent of all homes in England and Wales currently fall below band C. The private rented sector skews worse than the national average.

 What Grants Are Available for Landlord Heating Upgrades?